gdgtoledo/katangapp-android/CONTRIBUTING.md

 ## Indent
 The unit to define an indent will be four spaces.
 Use a unit after each inner block.

+## Order
+Having an order criterium  will increase speed when searching for them.

+### Attributes in a class
+Use alphabetical order to define the attributes in a class.

+### Imports
+Order imports by this criterium:

+First the application packages, then order them alphabetically, adding blank lines when needed.

-## Order of methods in a class
+### Methods in a class
 Use alphabetical order to define the methods in a class.

-This will increase speed when searching for them.
+### Modifiers (Attributes and Methods)
+On first place, add the public elements, then, separated by a blank line, the protected ones, and finally the private ones.

+On each type, first add the constants (static final), then the static, and finally the regular ones.

 ## Organize imports
 Separate imports with a blank line on those ones differing their second package names.